 - Increasing collaboration between LLNL and academic researchers

-- Helping to build capabilities and innovation in HEDS
+- Helping to build capabilities and innovation in HED science

-- Attracting talented students to careers in HEDS
+- Attracting talented students to careers in HED science

 By integrating education, outreach, and research; partnering with universities and other national laboratories; and building connections to existing research efforts that support LLNL’s national security mission, the center aims to establish a vibrant virtual campus for HEDS research.

-HEDS and technology and stockpile science and technology form the cornerstones of the Laboratory's nuclear weapons (stockpile stewardship) mission.
-HEDS is thus an integral component of the Lab's national security missions (stockpile stewardship, nonproliferation, and homeland security).
-By combining the existing laser capabilities within Livermore's Jupiter Laser Facility with the capabilities of the National Ignition Facility, the Laboratory will continue to be the provider of unique, world-class capabilities in HEDS.
+HED science and stockpile science form the cornerstones of LLNL's nuclear weapons (stockpile stewardship) mission.
+HED science is thus an integral component of the Lab's national security missions (stockpile stewardship, nonproliferation, and homeland security).
+By combining the capabilities within LLNL's Jupiter Laser Facility with the capabilities of the National Ignition Facility, the Laboratory will continue to be the provider of unique, world-class capabilities in HED science.